 Now that Bay Harbor has hundreds of satisfied homeowners, the community has taken on a life of its own.
 An increasing number of extraordinary events are being held each year producing countless successful product launches and forming sustainable community traditions.
-The Bay Harbor Art Fair, Bay Harbor Vintage Car & Boat Festival, Baynanza, Boat Rendezvous and Ice Festival, as well as many philanthropic events including the Bay Harbor Concours Festival and Home Tour have drawn thousands of visitors to the community throughout all four seasons.
+The Bay Harbor Art Fair, Bay Harbor Vintage Car & Boat Festival, Baynanza, Boat Rendezvous and Ice Festival, as well as many philanthropic events including Baynanza and the Bay Harbor Home Tour have drawn thousands of visitors to the community throughout all four seasons.

 See the amazing transformation and story of Bay Harbor here: http://youtu.be/uI9sJmYOROQ